In The Garden With Susan Podcast

 I am an avid seed saver and love running barefoot throughout the garden.
 Always on the look out for endangered heirlooms, I can spend hours reading the seed exchange directories.

-I am finishing a Digital Business Management Diploma course at the present moment and this podcast is part of my project in creating this website.
+I finished a Digital Business Management Diploma course and this podcast is part of my project in creating this website.

 Meet Your Host